MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/stop-start-cluster.md

 ## Start an AKS on Azure Stack HCI cluster

-To start a stopped AKS on Azure Stack HCI cluster, you first restart the operating system on the local and remote computers, and then restart the cluster.
+To start a stopped AKS on Azure Stack HCI cluster, you first restart the operating system on the local and/or remote computers, and then restart the cluster.

 To restart the operating system on your local and remote computers, use the following [Restart-Computer](/powershell/module/microsoft.powershell.management/restart-computer?view=powershell-7.1) PowerShell command: